veryMaker/signum-node/README.md

 The specifications for the hardware is as follows:

 -   Minimum : 1 vCPU, 1 GB RAM, 20 GB HD,  Minimum Swapfile 2GB (Linux)
--   Recommendation : 2 vCPU, 2 GB RAM, 20 GB HD, Minimum Swapfile 4GB (Linux)
+-   Recommended : 2 vCPU, 2 GB RAM, 20 GB HD, Minimum Swapfile 4GB (Linux)

 **Tuning options**

-If you run the minimum requirement you can turn off the`indirectIncomingService`  in the config file to reduce CPU and file usage.
+If you run the minimum requirement you can turn off the `indirectIncomingService` in the config file to reduce CPU and file usage.
 By default this parameter is activated.
 ```properties
 ## Enable the indirect incoming tracker service.
 This allows you to see transactions where you are paid
 ## but are not the direct recipient eg. Multi-Outs.